frankheat/offsecnotes/content/linux/linux privesc/index.md

 ```

 {{< hint style=notes >}}
-**Note**: it's possible that another user (e.g., root) is running a cron job that executes a script periodically, which you may not be able to see.
+It's possible that another user (e.g., root) is running a cron job that executes a script periodically, which you may not be able to see.
 Therefore, it's crucial to identify and enumerate all potential programs that could be vulnerable.
 {{< /hint >}}

 ---